sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 This reference describes the components in the Glue42 COM library relevant to Delphi.

-*Note that the library also contains components that are not intended to be directly used by Delphi applications.*
+*Note that the library also contains components that aren't intended to be directly used by Delphi applications.*

 ## Enums